—Together, we can achieve a vision of equal opportunity for all.

 October Joint Program and Dinner

-On October 8, 2024 HHL and Northeast AAUW branches will discuss and reflect on issues of harassment, intimidation, and bullying in our communities.
-This training will teach skills and encourage action to prevent violence when harmful behaviors are recognized.
-Lisa Huendorf of Signature Health will lead the training.
+On October 8, 2024 HHL and Northeast AAUW branches hosted Lisa Huendorf of Signature Health to discuss and reflect on issues of harassment, intimidation, and bullying in our communities.
+The training will hopefully encourage us to act to prevent violence when we recognize harmful behaviors.

 Send Your Dues Payments Now